darwingp/darwin/README.md

 ### Both

-- [ ] Polyploidy
+- [ ] Polyploidy? (if enough time)

 ### Nate (up to virtual machine)

+- [ ] Add layering to genetic hotspots
-- [ ] Genetic Hotspots through :age epigenetic marker - like ALPS
+- [x] Genetic Hotspots through :age epigenetic marker - like ALPS
-    - [ ] This genetic marker is untouched by translation; instead it's used solely by genetic operators.
+    - This genetic marker is untouched by translation; instead it's used solely by genetic operators.
 - [x] Adapt GP to use Plush genomes in addition to push programs
    - [x] Generation operators